dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 ### Update user details
 ---

-Updates details of user associated with the ID provided in the parameter.
+Updates the details of the user associated with the ID provided in the parameter.
 Provide details to be updated in the request body.

 Method: `PUT`
 Endpoint: `/users/{userId}`